redox-os/tfs/README.rst

     to manage the data, and scales linearly by the number of cores. **This is perhaps the most important feature of TFS.**
 Asynchronous
-    TFS is asynchronous: operations can happen independently, and writes and reads from the disk need not block.
+    TFS is asynchronous: operations can happen independently; writes and reads from the disk need not block.
 Full-disk compression
     TFS is the first file system to incorporate complete full-disk compression